Kimberley Zimmermann

 Kimberley Zimmermann (born 9 November 1995) is a Belgian tennis player.

 Zimmermann has a career-high singles ranking of world No. 215, achieved on 13 May 2019.
-On 6 March 2023, she reached her highest WTA doubles ranking of No. 37.
-She has won two doubles titles on the WTA Tour and one doubles title on WTA 125 tournaments along with two singles and 18 doubles titles on tournaments of the ITF Women's Circuit.
+On 6 March 2023, she peaked at No. 37 in the WTA doubles rankings.
+Zimmermann has specialized in doubles since 2021, and she has won three doubles titles on the WTA Tour and two on WTA 125 tournaments, along with two singles and 18 doubles titles on the ITF Circuit.